Fry Group Foods

-Fry Group Foods is a family-owned manufacturer of vegan meat substitutes founded by South Africans Wally and Debbie Fry in 1991.
+Fry Group Foods is a manufacturer of vegan meat substitutes founded by South Africans Wally and Debbie Fry in 1991.
+In 2020 it was acquired by LiveKindly, a plant-based food company.

 History

 Wally Fry is a vegan convert who once ate meat and traded livestock for a living.
 He decided to follow the example of his vegetarian wife Debbie and daughter Tammy after observing the inhumane conditions in a working pig farming facility built by his own construction firm.
 The couple created meat substitutes in their Durban home for personal consumption to help Wally adapt to his new meat-free diet.
 Due to growing demand from others, they eventually registered a company to manufacture meat substitutes on a commercial scale in 1991.
 As public demand for vegan food in South Africa was marginal at the time, the company had to innovate as a manufacturer in a new market.
 Since inception, the company has also advocated for a plant-based diet via public awareness campaigns including Meat-Free Monday and Veganuary.